It is safe for children to be in education and care services in the ACT, including out of school hours care.

 Here is a list of resources that international students can access for support:

-- For information for temporary visa holders, visit the Community support page.
+- For information for temporary visa holders, visit the Access help page.

 - For Australian Government support and information, visit the Department of Education, Skills and Employment website.